WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 }
 ```

-EG: fetch the records Global Variable (GV2) of integer type greater than 100
+Eg: Fetch the records Global Variable (GV2) of integer type greater than 100

 ```graphql
 {
     integerGlobalVariables: {